a4004/owl/README.md

 </p>

 ## What's New 🆕
-- Take a look at our brand new [📘 Wiki](https://github.com/a4004/owl/wiki) which contains everything you need to know about Owl OSS.
+- Take a look at our brand new [📘 Wiki](https://github.com/a4004/owl/wiki) which contains everything you need to know about Owl OSS and its plugins.
-- New plugin! 🧩 `noon.js`
+- New plugin! 🧩 `noon.js`.
+Learn more about it [here](https://github.com/a4004/owl/wiki/noon).

 ## Source Tree
 ```